Lincoln–Douglas debates: Results

 The October surprise of the election was former Whig John J. Crittenden's endorsement of Douglas.
 Non-Republican former Whigs comprised the biggest block of swing voters, and Crittenden's endorsement of Douglas rather than Lincoln reduced Lincoln's chances of winning.

 The districts were drawn to favor Douglas's party, and the Democrats won 40 seats in the state House of Representatives while the Republicans won 35.
 In the State Senate, Republicans held 11 seats and Democrats held 14.
 Douglas was re-elected by the legislature 54–46, even though Republican candidates for the state legislature together received 24,094 more votes than candidates supporting Douglas.
 However, the widespread media coverage of the debates greatly raised Lincoln's national profile, making him a viable candidate for nomination as the Republican candidate in the upcoming 1860 presidential election.

-Ohio Republican committee chairman George Parsons put Lincoln in touch with Ohio's main political publisher, Follett and Foster, in Columbus, Ohio.
-It published copies of the text in Political Debates Between Hon.
+Ohio Republican committee chairman George Parsons put Lincoln in touch with Ohio's main political publisher, Follett, Foster and Company in Columbus, Ohio.
+In 1860, it published the text of the debates in Political Debates Between Hon.
 Abraham Lincoln and Hon.
 Stephen A. Douglas in the Celebrated Campaign of 1858, in Illinois.
 Four printings were made, and the fourth sold 16,000 copies.
+In 1993, HarperCollins published The Lincoln-Douglas Debates: The First Complete, Unexpurgated Text, edited with an introduction by Harold Holzer.